Try Some Chocolate Dragées, A.K.A. Panned Confections

 The original dragées* (drah-ZHAY) are sugar-coated almonds.
 Technically, the nuts are encapsulated in a hard-shell coating.
 English speakers call them Jordan almonds—not because they’re from Jordan (they’re from Spain).
 It’s a corruption of the French word for garden, jardin, which refers to the large variety of almonds).
 The almonds can also have a chocolate coating under the sugar.
 The key is the hard sugar shell.

-In America, we see the word used to refer also to panned products.
+In America, we see the word used to refer also to sugar panning, which creates what are known as panned products (photo #3).
 It’s not correct—they’re two different types of coating, dragées having a very hard (and potentially tooth-breaking) sugar shell and panned products having a softer chocolate shell.

 Panning is one of the four† basic methods of coating chocolate onto a center (typically hard centers, such as nuts and crystallized ginger).
 In panning, chocolate is sprayed onto the centers as they rotate in revolving pans (think drums); cool air is then blown into the pan to harden the chocolates.

 Sugar panning, or simply panning, adds a candy shell to candy centers or nuts.
 In addition to fine confections, popular candies that employ this process include M&M’s and jelly beans.
 Jelly beans use soft panning, while hard shells like M&Ms are examples of hard panning.